Ballard, Seattle: Culture

-Ballard is the traditional center of Seattle's ethnically Scandinavian seafaring community, who were drawn to the area because of the salmon fishing opportunities.
-The neighborhood's unofficial slogan, "Uff da", comes from an Almost Live! sketch that made fun of its Scandinavian culture.
-In recent years the proportion of Scandinavian residents has decreased but the neighborhood is still proud of its heritage.
-Ballard is home to the National Nordic Museum, which celebrates both the community of Ballard and the local Scandinavian history.
-Scandinavians unite in organizations such as the Sons of Norway Leif Ericson Lodge and the Norwegian Ladies Chorus of Seattle.
-Each year the community celebrates the Ballard SeafoodFest and Norwegian Constitution Day (also called Syttende Mai) on May 17 to commemorate the signing of the Norwegian Constitution.
+Ballard is the traditional center of Seattle's Scandinavian community, who were drawn to the area because of the salmon fishing opportunities.In recent years the proportion of Scandinavian residents has decreased, but the neighborhood still celebrates their part in its heritage.
+Ballard is home to the National Nordic Museum, with exhibits on both the community of Ballard and more general Scandinavian history.
+Scandinavians unite in organizations such as the Sons of Norway Leif Erikson Lodge and the Norwegian Ladies Chorus of Seattle.
+Each year the community celebrates Norwegian Constitution Day (also called Syttende mai) on May 17 to commemorate the signing of the Norwegian Constitution, with a parade that is one of the largest outside of Norway itself.
 Locals once nicknamed the neighborhood "Snoose Junction," a reference to the Scandinavian settlers' practice of using snus.

+Over the years, Ballard has added venues for live music, including bars, restaurants and coffee shops.
+Each month, the Ballard Alliance (a chamber of commerce) sponsors the ArtWalk.
+Ballard's main commercial area (located along Market St. and the historic Ballard Ave.) also boasts a variety of restaurants and local shops.
+The Deep Sea Fishermen's Union, which represents commercial fishermen, is based in Ballard.
+The Ballard Brewery District features about a dozen breweries.
 The Majestic Bay Theatre on Market Street is on the same location as the former Bay and Majestic theaters.
-Before closing for the new construction the Bay Theatre was the longest continuously operating movie theatre on the west coast after the closure of the Cameo in Los Angeles.
+Before closing for the new construction the Bay Theatre was the longest continuously operating movie theatre on the West Coast after the closure of the Cameo in Los Angeles.

-The neighborhood is home to a namesake soccer team, Ballard FC, which was founded in 2022 and plays in the fourth-division USL League 2.
-The semi-professional team is owned by a group led by former Seattle Sounders FC player Lamar Neagle and plays in nearby Interbay at the 1,000-seat Interbay Soccer Stadium.
+The neighborhood is home to two soccer teams, Ballard FC (men's) and Salmon Bay FC (women's), which were founded in 2022 and 2024 and play in USL League 2 and USL W League.
+The semi-professional teams are owned by two groups led respectively by former Seattle Sounders FC player Lamar Neagle and Lauren Barnes, a former player on Seattle Reign FC.
+Both teams play in Interbay, across Salmon Bay from Ballard, at the 900-seat Interbay Stadium.